amreshakim/mesos-cilium-demo/README.md

 ## Troubleshooting

-### start\_everything.sh dumps core or exits with erros
+### Mesos master and slave do not seem to be working

-Inspect *mesos-master.log*, *mesos-agent.log* and *marathon.log* for any obvious errors.
+Inspect result of journalctl and *marathon.log* for any obvious errors.
-Kill any previous mesos/marathon processes if needed.
+Restart mesos/marathon processes if needed.

+    sudo service mesos-master restart
+    sudo service mesos-slave restart

 ### tail\_client.sh does not print anything